vigliensoni/RhythmVAE_M4L/README.md

 - Make sure in the Project Inspector you use “MIDI“ in *Max for Live Device Type*
 - Then, export using “Export Max for Live Device ...”

+## TO DOs (and issues and fixes)

+- To open a Max or M4L patch without triggering `loadbang` or `loadmess` use `Shift+Command`
+- To export M4L device the folder name with `tfjs` is located has to be changed from `node_modules/@tensorflow/tfjs-node/lib/napi-v3/tfjs_binding.node` to `node_modules/@tensorflow/tfjs-node/lib/napi-v5/tfjs_binding.node`.
+Analogously, when working in Max, the folder has to names `napi-v3`.
+What I ended up doing is duplicating the contents from `napi-v3` to `napi-v5`

 ## How it works